perkowitz/hachi-yaeltex/binaries/README.md

 - Minor fixes to BURST_INIT and BURST_END messages
 - Switch to v5.0.2 of Arduino MIDI Library freeing 2k of RAM.
 To compile, make sure to download the new libraries "Arduino-MIDI-Library" and "USB-MIDI", and delete the previous "MIDI-LIB-USB" from the Documents/Arduino/libraries folder.
 - Now relative modes also work for VU CC (before only for CC)
-- Added Watchdog reset functionality
+- Added Watchdog reset functionality to prevent hangs on OSX start-up.
 - External and internal feedback are divided, and only waits for more data if external feedback is being received
-- All serial data is received in IRQ (you need to update *hardware* folder for arduino IDE to compile)
+- All serial data is received in IRQ
 - Encoder color change with same message as configured, but on channel 16 (not available yet! needs Kilowhat update)

+**IMPORTANT:** To compile with Arduino IDE this version, you need to update *hardware* folder and change the MIDI library for the new version in this repo.

 Firmware AUX
 v0.15